• Skip to primary navigation

 Ingredients

-• 14 oz block firm tofu pressed
+• 14 oz block firm or extra firm tofu

 • 1 tbsp low-sodium tamari